bisnad/MotionAnalysis/PoseEstimation/ZED_Python/body_tracking_osc/README.md

 ## Summary

 This Python-based tool employs the body tracking functionality of the [ZED SDK](https://www.stereolabs.com/docs) to detect both 2D and 3D keypoints.
-To this, tool adds functionality to send the positions of the detected keypoints as [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
+To this, the tool adds functionality to send the positions of the detected keypoints as [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
 The tool operates in real-time and takes as input either a live stream from a [ZED camera](https://www.stereolabs.com/en-ch/products/zed-2) or a recording stored in the Stereolab's custom [SVO format](https://www.stereolabs.com/docs/video/recording).
 Since the ZED SDK supports only Windows and Linux operating systems, no MacOS version of the tool is provided.

 ### Installation